Admissions (Policy AD-1, AD-2, and AD-11)

 Conditional Admission Status

 Conditional admission status may be granted to applicants who do not meet all the admissions requirements.
-Students admitted conditionally will be required to comply with the AA-57 Conditional Admitted Status policy.
+Students admitted conditionally will be required to comply with the AD-11 Conditional Acceptance and Recitation Requirements policy (see below).

 Admissions Request Form